 This is perhaps a surprising entry given its relatively low net assets figure.
 Its goal is to provide results that correspond to the performance of the Innovation Labs Cannabis Index before fees and expenses.
 Unlike many other funds, The Cannabis ETF is designed for casual investors who want more exposure to the marijuana market.

 Initially, this fund had a relative lack of diversification compared to its rivals.
 At present, seven companies comprise 60% of the total value of this fund.

 4 – The Cambria Cannabis ETF (TOKE)

-Its 0.42% annual fee is 0.33% less than many funds.
+TOKE is another small fund.
 It is also actively managed, which means the Cambria team looks for the best investments personally.
 More than 80% of the fund’s holdings are marijuana-related.
 It includes big players like Charlotte’s Web and Canopy Growth.
 Investors also gain exposure to Constellation Brands, one of the world’s largest alcohol companies.

 5 – Advisor Shares Pure Cannabis ETF (YOLO)